-- 8c Total interest and penalties. (auto-calc) Computed as the sum of lines 8a and 8b, this is the amount you are paying in addition to the amount on line 7. - 9 REFUND SUBTOTAL. (auto-calc) Computed as line 6 less line 3 but no less than zero, this is the amount of refund to which you are entitled in addition to any refund shown on the original Form 540 return. - 10 Amount you want to apply to your 2020 estimated tax.
+- 8b Interest.
+If you enter less interest than the FTB determines, the FTB will figure it for you and send you a bill. - 8c Total interest and penalties. (auto-calc) Computed as the sum of lines 8a and 8b, this is the amount you are paying in addition to the amount on line 7. - 9 REFUND SUBTOTAL. (auto-calc) Computed as line 6 less line 3 but no less than zero, this is the amount of refund to which you are entitled in addition to any refund shown on the original Form 540 return. - 10 Amount you want to apply to your 2023 estimated tax.
 Enter the part of line 9 you want to apply to estimated taxes for next year's return.
 CAUTION: Do not enter this amount on line 95 of the amended Form 540; the amount you enter here is the amount to apply in addition to any amount you entered on line 95 of the original Form 540. - 11 REFUND. (auto-calc) Computed as line 9 less line 10, but no less than zero, this is the amount of refund you will receive.